josmar-crwdstffng/angular/aio/content/guide/architecture.md

 *   Enter a URL in the address bar and the browser navigates to a corresponding page
 *   Click links on the page and the browser navigates to a new page
-*   Click the browser's back and forward buttons and the browser navigates backward and forward through the history of pages you've seen
+*   Click the browser's back and forward buttons and the browser navigates backward and forward through the history of pages you have seen

 The router maps URL-like paths to views instead of pages.
 When a user performs an action, such as clicking a link, that would load a new page in the browser, the router intercepts the browser's behavior, and shows or hides view hierarchies.